telpirion/MyHerodotus/docs/Week1-DevelopmentLog.md

   _The app has been deployed [here](https://myherodotus-1025771077852.us-west1.run.app/)._

-- [x]  Instrument the application for Cloud Observability (Logging).
+- [x]  Instrument the application for Cloud Observability (Logging): logging.

   _I have instrumented the application for Cloud Logging._

+- [x]  Instrument the application for Cloud Observability (Monitoring): counters.

+  _I have defined custom counter metrics in Cloud Console._

-- [ ]  Instrument the application for Cloud Observability (Monitoring).
+- [x]  Instrument the application for Cloud Observability (Monitoring): time series.

+  _I have added time series tracking to the app using the Monitoring API._

 - [x] Persist model interactions into a Database.